annaolszowy27/myawesomesemester/_courses/course-04.md

 ## About Professor Buddy Howell

+Professor Buddy Howell is a well-known instructor at Virginia Tech and in the School of Communication.
+He teaches a wide variety of classes such as Persuasion, Rhetoric and Societal Change, First-Semester Experience in Comm, and more.
 Write a short bio paragraph about your professor: their academic background, what they teach, and anything else that gives your friends and family a sense of who they are.